Mac Henderson

-James McLaren Henderson (1 May 1907 – 5 March 2009), better known as Mac Henderson was a Scotland international rugby union player and then businessman, founding one of Edinburgh's most famous restaurants, Henderson's.
+James McLaren Henderson (1 May 1907 – 5 March 2009), better known as Mac Henderson, was a Scotland international rugby union player and then businessman, founding one of Edinburgh's most famous restaurants, Henderson's.

 Rugby Union career

 Amateur career

 Henderson was born in 1907 in Elphinstone, near Tranent and attended Edinburgh Academy.
 On leaving school her played for Dunbar but he then moved to Edinburgh where he played for Edinburgh Academicals.

 A farmer by trade, Henderson also worked on New Zealand sheep stations.
 While in New Zealand he played rugby union for the Hawkes Bay side Waipukarau.

-Before he could be selected to play for the provincial Hawkes Bay side, he unfortunately was moved to another sheep station.
+Before he could be selected to play for the provincial Hawkes Bay side, he was moved to another sheep station.
 Henderson recalled: "An official said he would eat his hat if I wasn't selected for Hawke's Bay".

-On his return to Scotland he again played for Edinburgh Academicals.
+On his return to Scotland, he again played for Edinburgh Academicals.

 He also played rugby union for Haddington.

 Provincial career

 He played for Edinburgh District in their inter-city match against Glasgow District on 3 December 1932.
-Edinburgh won the match 15 - 3.
+Edinburgh won the match 15–3.